Overview

 Task Identifiers

-A task is identified using the path to the COND
+A task is identified using the path to the COND file where it is defined

 (relative to your project's root directory), followed by its name.
 For example,

-a task named run_benchmark
+a task named run_benchmark defined in a COND file located in

-would have the task identifier //experiments:run_benchmark
+experiments/COND would have the task identifier //experiments:run_benchmark.

-To have Conductor run the task, you run cond run //experiments:run_benchmark
+To have Conductor run the task, you run cond run //experiments:run_benchmark in your shell.

 Dependencies